 Due to this being a flash made for use with DSLR cameras, you will be limited in shutter speed, with a maximum of 1/200s.
 This is a pretty big disadvantage compared to what you can do with mirrorless cameras.

-Because mirrorless cameras usually have electronic leaf shutters, they are compatible with flashes up to a much faster shutter speeds.
-Most Nikon DSLRs will be limited to shooting at 1/200s with high speed sync enabled, but some cameras can go up to 1/320s.
+Because mirrorless cameras usually have electronic leaf shutters, they are compatible with flashes up to much faster shutter speeds.
+Most Nikon DSLRs will be limited to shooting at 1/200s with high-speed sync enabled, but some cameras can go up to 1/320s.

 Exposures taken at shutter speed values faster than this will result in unusable photos with black bands across a side of the frame.

 The Nikon SB-700 has a decent enough interface, one which is a slight improvement over the SB-600 in my opinion.
 The difference as far as I can tell is minor, just that in this version the screen is slightly larger and everything is slightly more legible.

 At the top left of the screen the unit displays which mode it’s in and under that it displays the flash power.
 1/1 being the strongest and 1/128th being the weakest.

 In the bottom left corner you have a display showing you the degree that the flash beam is set to.
 This is adjustable and allows you to constrict or expand the beam of light that comes out of the flash.
 If you’re using a 35mm lens it’s a good idea to have the flash set accordingly to 35mm, but is just a general guideline and you can use any of the flash zoom settings to get the look you’re after.